In this article:

-Thus, it’s important to go through the ingredient list before applying any new OTC product on your dry, flaky hands.
+Thus, it’s important to go through the ingredient list before applying any new OTC product to your dry, flaky hands.
 It’s even best if you run it by your doctor to avoid such problems later.

-Self-Care and Preventive Measures
+Self-Care Tips and Preventive Measures

 You can ease the dry skin in your hands or prevent them from going dry by following these self-care and preventive measures: